Valencia confirm Cavani capture on two-year deal

 At international level, Cavani won the 2011 Copa America with Uruguay, and has been a member of three World Cup squads, including the team that finished fourth at South Africa 2010.

-Having helped them qualify for the Qatar 2022 World Cup later this year, he will hope to make a fourth appearance at the tournament following his arrival at Valencia.
+Having helped his country qualify for the Qatar 2022 World Cup later this year, he will hope to make a fourth appearance at the tournament after his arrival in the Spanish top flight.